 - Email Marketing: This will help you to maximize your opportunities from other marketing activities and generate even more leads.

 Those are the recommended B2B lead generation strategies for SMB’s with a small marketing team of 1-3 people.
 Of course, if you have a large team, you can add more channels and more strategies or even just keep those strategies.
+And all these strategies can be used for your own lead generation or even if you want to sell leads to companies.

 Remember, the point is not doing everything.
 If you want to see a high ROI and conversion rate, then start with a few marketing strategies and optimize them to achieve those results.